|

 urban avenue, Artery Sunwork consists again of an anchoring stone

-that supports a soaring vertical element: an aspiring bronze arc surmounted
+that supports a soaring vertical element: an aspiring bronze arc

-of place to earth to sky into the hustle and bustle of downtown where
+of the relationships of place to earth to sky into the hustle and

-such grounding truths are often ignored or forgotten in a welter of
+bustle of downtown where such grounding truths are often ignored

-streets, signs, lights, advertisements, and architecture.
+or forgotten in a welter of streets, signs, lights, advertisements,

 WORKS ON PAPER